 Program Overview

-The Israel Studies Teaching Supplement program supports teaching about Israel by Israeli doctoral students, postdocs, spousal appointments, independent or other Israeli scholars who already live in the United States and who have unfunded/underfunded research appointments.
+The Israel Studies Teaching Supplement supports full-term courses in the United States about Israel taught by Israeli faculty, doctoral students, postdocs, spousal appointments, independent scholars, or other Israeli academics.
+Undergraduate courses are given priority over graduate courses.

 Program Requirements